rquinn4/p2/README.md

 # Spectral Solutions to Schrödinger's Equation

-## Introduction

-The **Schrödinger equation** is the foundational equation of non-relativistic quantum mechanics.
-It governs the quantum behavior of particles by describing how their wavefunction evolves in space or time.
+The Schrödinger equation is the foundational equation of quantum mechanics.
+It describes the behavior of particles by describing how their wavefunction evolves in space or time.
 In its time-independent form, it is written as:

 $$
 -\frac{\hbar^2}{2m} \nabla^2 \psi(\mathbf{r}) + V(\mathbf{r}) \psi(\mathbf{r}) = E \psi(\mathbf{r})